AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-assets-view.md

 ## Add or update keywords {#manually-tag}

 You may add more tags to your assets, in addition to the Smart Tags that are added automatically using the [!DNL Adobe Sensei] smart service.
 Open an asset for preview, click [!UICONTROL Tags], and type the desired keywords in the [!UICONTROL Keywords] field.
-To add the tag, press Return. [!DNL Assets Essentials] indexes the keyword in near real time and your team can soon search the updated assets using the new keywords.
+To add the tag, press Return. [!DNL Assets view] indexes the keyword in near real time and your team can soon search the updated assets using the new keywords.

-You can also remove tags from the [!UICONTROL Smart Tags] section that are automatically added by [!DNL Assets Essentials] to all the uploaded assets.
+You can also remove tags from the [!UICONTROL Smart Tags] section that are automatically added by [!DNL Assets view] to all the uploaded assets.

 ## Taxonomy management {#taxonomy-management}